 CHALLENGES FOR WOMEN HOME BASED WORKERS OF KARACHI

 The informal economy includes workers who do not have employment-based social protection and enterprises which are not incorporated or registered.
-Pakistan informal economy is 74% with majority of women working invisibly as home workers, domestic workers, contract workers in factories ,rural economy etc. Home-based workers who are subcontracted by national and international supply chains (often called homeworkers) report that they have not received orders or regular orders have not been renewed for weeks, even months.
+Pakistan’s informal economy is 74% with the majority of women working invisibly as home workers, domestic workers, contract workers in factories,rural economy, etc. Home-based workers who are subcontracted by national and international supply chains (often called homeworkers) report that they have not received orders or regular orders have not been renewed for weeks, even months.
 The beginning of the year 2020 has been turned into the year of gloominess and loss, especially for the informal sector workers.
 Because covid19 has impacted daily wage earners to severity leaving them laid off and without money

 In many districts /cities, some self-employed home-based workers belong to self-groups or cooperatives that rely on steady orders from brands and social enterprises.

-Keeping in view the evolving situation where the Government of Pakistan has started EHSAAS program for the facilitation of ultra-poor , majority of women from the informal sector are not been able to access the scheme.
+Keeping in view the evolving situation where the Government of Pakistan has started the EHSAAS program for the facilitation of ultra-poor, the majority of women from the informal sector are not been able to access the scheme.

 A large number of women do not have Computerized National Identity Cards (CNICs) and hence cannot avail relief being offered by the government.
-The situation is especially precarious for female home based workers as they are unable to avail relief under the Ehsaas programme because they do not fall within the category of daily wagers.
+The situation is especially precarious for female home-based workers as they are unable to avail relief under the Ehsaas program because they do not fall within the category of daily wagers.

-Excluded women are also unaware of any appeals process for the programme.
+Excluded women are also unaware of any appeals process for the program.
 There is no platform for redresses at the moment.
-Increasing lockdowns and unemployment, an increase in crime as well as mental health issues leading to anxiety, depression etc among the working class are also observed.
+Increasing lockdowns and unemployment, an increase in crime as well as mental health issues leading to anxiety, depression, etc among the working class are also observed.

-Most surprising thing that came at the forefront is the partial distribution of rations.
-In some areas where ration is provided, it is distributed to only specific cult or community.
-Rasheeda, a HBW from Musharaf colony Baldia town, informed that ration was brought in her community only to be distributed among specific clan ‘Kachi baradari’.
-She explained, “There are some underprivileged and some well-off people from Kachi baradari in my area, however, ration was distributed among all Kachi baradari people and other needy people were neglected because they didn’t belong to that baradari”.
+The most surprising thing that came at the forefront is the partial distribution of rations.
+In some areas where ration is provided, it is distributed to only a specific cult or community.
+Rasheeda, an HBW from Musharaf colony Baldia town, informed that ration was brought in her community only to be distributed among specific clan ‘Kachi baradari’.
+She explained, “There are some underprivileged and some well-off people from Kachi baradari in my area, however, the ration was distributed among all Kachi baradari people and other needy people were neglected because they didn’t belong to that baradari”.

-This pandemic has taken a toll on all workers but some has suffered more than others.
-Sadaf, from Musharaf Colony Baldia town, shared that at times she does not get advance payment for her work that she receives.
-Her middleperson only makes the payment when work is completed and returned.
-This time, due to lockdown, middleperson couldn’t pick the completed work from her, thus, she is left with all the finished products without any payments.
-She has a group of more than 60 women home based workers, who work on per piece that are left unpaid.
+This pandemic has taken a toll on all workers but some have suffered more than others.
+Sadaf, from Musharaf Colony Baldia town, shared that at times she does not get advance payment for the work that she receives.
+Her middle person only makes the payment when work is completed and returned.
+This time, due to lockdown, middle person couldn’t pick the completed work from her, thus, she is left with all the finished products without any payments.
+She has a group of more than 60 women home-based workers, who work on a per piece that are left unpaid.
 She stated, “We don’t have any work now and we have not received our previous payments as well”.
-Talking about ration she further added, “In my area, ration has only been distributed to people of certain tribe, caste, ethnicity and other not from the same ethic back ground have been excluded.”
+Talking about ration she further added, “In my area, ration has only been distributed to people of a certain tribe, caste, ethnicity and others not from the same ethnic background have been excluded.”

 Women home workers from Karachi informed HomeNet Pakistan that none of them have been provided any health facilities.
 In fact, prices for masks inflated as the virus cases increased in Pakistan, and soon after that there was a shortage of masks.
 Other than this, home based workers have not received any social protection schemes despite of the fact that Sindh has enacted the HBWs Law in 2018.
 Usage of mobile apps come with expenses for this working class as majority of them do not have an android and mostly not aware of using the technology of mobile apps.
 Furthermore, media has played a positive role by creating awareness on protection from covid-19 and taking important measures during this pandemic.
 Workers also became aware about government schemes through media but they didn’t receive any positive response by government on those schemes.